-Thorgan Hazard has been lighting up the Bundesliga with Borussia Mönchengladbach this season, pouring in seven goals and seven assists in 2017/18.
+Thorgan Hazard has been lighting up the Bundesliga with Borussia Mönchengladbach this season, getting into double figures for goals scored in 2017/18 and nearly doing likewise in terms of assists as well.

-Celebrating his 100th Bundesliga game with the Foals, bundesliga.com takes you through 10 things you might not have known about Chelsea star Eden’s little brother…
+The 25-year-old also celebrated his 100th Bundesliga game with the Foals this term, so it's high time bundesliga.com took you through 10 things you might not have known about Chelsea star Eden’s little brother…

 1) Thorgan by name...